ResearchComputing/Documentation/docs/compute/filesystems.md

 Directories may be shared with all Research Computing users or with only a subset of our users.
 In the latter case, a system administrator will need to add your chosen collaborators to your Linux group.
-Please email <rc-help@colorado.edu> if you would like to add users to your Linux group.
+Please follow the instructions provided in the FAQ [How can I add users to a Linux group?](../getting_started/faq.md#how-can-i-add-users-to-a-linux-group) dropdown, if you would like to add users to your Linux group.

 In the example that follows, we make our `/projects` directory open to all users and then create subdirectories with select read/write